 • Price: $$$

-The Gravity Cooling Weighted Blanket is specifically designed for people who sleep hot and comes with a moisture-wicking cover that’s removable and machine washable.
+The Gravity Cooling Weighted Blanket is easily a top choice as the best weighted blanket for hot sleepers, with a moisture-wicking cover that’s removable and machine washable.

 Reviewers like that the glass beads don’t bunch up — clumping of filling material can be a problem with weighted blankets.
 But some reviewers complain that the blanket’s cooling effects don’t live up to its “cooling” moniker.